Lemon Orzo Pasta Salad

 This lemon orzo pasta is so easy.
 I came up with it one night when I realized we didn't have enough food for dinner.
 I quickly looked in our pantry and fridge and realized we had just enough orzo to make this happen.
 Now it's one of my favorite go-to side dishes!

-Orzo pasta has this subtle nutty flavor that makes it the best type of pasta to go with citrus notes like lemon.
+Orzo pasta has a subtle nutty flavor that makes it the best type of pasta to go with citrus notes like lemon.
 This dish is so fun to make with fresh summer vegetables, and sometimes I adapt the recipe and add lots of fresh herbs too!

-Plus, the flavor profile of lemon orzo pasta pairs wonderfully with so many different foods.
+Plus, the flavor profile of this lemon orzo pasta salad pairs wonderfully with so many different foods.
 This recipe really is one of my favorite things!
 And I just love that it's so easy to make.

 Why You'll Love this Recipe